Quantum Zeno effect: Experiments and discussion

 Experimentally, strong suppression of the evolution of a quantum system due to environmental coupling has been observed in a number of microscopic systems.

 In 1989, David J. Wineland and his group at NIST observed the quantum Zeno effect for a two-level atomic system that was interrogated during its evolution.
 Approximately 5,000 auto=1|^{9}Be+ ions were stored in a cylindrical Penning trap and laser-cooled to below 250 mK.
 A resonant RF pulse was applied, which, if applied alone, would cause the entire ground-state population to migrate into an excited state.
 After the pulse was applied, the ions were monitored for photons emitted due to relaxation.
 The ion trap was then regularly "measured" by applying a sequence of ultraviolet pulses during the RF pulse.
 As expected, the ultraviolet pulses suppressed the evolution of the system into the excited state.
 The results were in good agreement with theoretical models.
-A recent review describes subsequent work in this area.

 In 2001, Mark G. Raizen and his group at the University of Texas at Austin observed the quantum Zeno effect for an unstable quantum system, as originally proposed by Sudarshan and Misra.
 They also observed an anti-Zeno effect.
 Ultracold sodium atoms were trapped in an accelerating optical lattice, and the loss due to tunneling was measured.
 The evolution was interrupted by reducing the acceleration, thereby stopping quantum tunneling.
 The group observed suppression or enhancement of the decay rate, depending on the regime of measurement.

 In 2015, Mukund Vengalattore and his group at Cornell University demonstrated a quantum Zeno effect as the modulation of the rate of quantum tunnelling in an ultracold lattice gas by the intensity of light used to image the atoms.